 One of the great advantages of being a landlord is simply being your own boss, with opportunities to grow.
 Many people that get started with just one rental property find themselves buying and renting out more properties, ultimately ending up as full-time real estate investors.

 The independence of being your own boss and setting your own hours and goals is a major draw for many people.
 Before you sell your residential property, consider being a landlord and the opportunities that may await you down that path.

 - Fair Housing Laws, Complaints, and Lawsuits

-Get a Free Evaluation of Your Law-Related Landlord Concerns
+Get an Evaluation of Your Law-Related Landlord Concerns

-When you decide to rent out property, you're essentially starting a small business; which means you assume certain liabilities along with the advantages of being a landlord.
+When you decide to rent out a property, you're essentially starting a small business.
+This means you will assume certain liabilities along with the advantages of being a landlord.
 If faulty wiring causes a fire in one of your apartment units, you could be held financially liable for any damages.
-Make sure you understand your liabilities and responsibilities before getting into the business; contact a local landlord tenant law attorney for a free legal evaluation today.
+Make sure you understand your liabilities and responsibilities before getting into the business.
+Contact a local landlord-tenant law attorney for a legal evaluation today.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.